Paul Gibson (end)

-Paul Edward "Spider" Gibson (August 25, 1924 – August 11, 1999) was an American football player who played at the end, quarterback, and defensive end positions.
+Paul Edward "Spider" Gibson (August 25, 1924 – August 11, 1999) was an American professional football player who played at the end, quarterback, and defensive end positions.
 He played college football for NC State and professional football for the Buffalo Bills, Ottawa Rough Riders, and Hamilton Tiger-Cats.

 Early years

 Gibson was born in 1924 in Winston-Salem, North Carolina.
 He attended and played football at Mineral Springs High School in Mineral Springs, North Carolina.

 College football and military service

 Gibson played college football for NC State from 1943 to 1946.
 He also served in the United States Army.

 Professional football

-He was selected by the Pittsburgh Steelers in the 1947 NFL Draft and by the Buffalo Bills in the 1947 AAFC Draft.
+He was selected by the Pittsburgh Steelers in the 1947 NFL draft and by the Buffalo Bills in the 1947 AAFC Draft.
 He played in the All-America Football Conference (AAFC) for the Bills for three seasons from 1947 to 1949.
 He appeared in 30 AAFC games and caught 22 passes for 402 yards while also intercepting a pass on defense.
 He also played in the Canadian Football League (CFL) for the Ottawa Rough Riders in 1950 and for the Hamilton Tiger-Cats in 1951.
 He appeared in 23 CFL games.